hichana/fdna/PROJECT_PLANNING.md

     -x must have collection and NFT artwork created and links added to STRANDS, all other metadata strings must be right -x in minter, update mint strings for thumbnail and thumbnail path -x in fcl config, change app.detail.icon
-- build out layout, design, artwork
+-x launch/re-launch to testnet
-- launch/re-launch to testnet
+- complete build out layout, design, artwork
 - create hackathon submission

 # REQUIREMENTS